 Wool wraps/longies get worn instead of trousers, skirts etc. Wool is naturally anti bacterial so they shouldn’t smell unless they are overdue a wash or have got soiled with poo.
 If they haven’t got soiled they get washed about once a month depending on the amount of use, if you have a couple you can air them inbetween use.
 They shouldn’t feel wet or wick mositure and if they do you need to relanolise them.
 You don’t relanolise them every time you wash them.

-In terms of leaks, it really depends on how good the nappy underneath is as you’re relying on the nappy to keep as much in as possible.
+In terms of leaks, it really depends on how good the nappy underneath is as you’re relying on the nappy to keep as much in as possible, we do find with wool you will need slightly higher absorbency than a PUL wrap.
 If your children have really runny poo, which regularly gets out of the nappy onto the wrap then using wool could become more work for you.
 As they are more breathable they can be especially good when little one is teething and their wee becomes super strong.

 The only thing you need to be careful of with some wool wraps is the fact that the Velcro tabs will stick very easily to the wrap while it is being handled.
 However, you can fold them in on themselves into the wrap to prevent this happening elsewhere on the cover.